jd-solanki/gh-action-toggle-awaiting-reply-label/README.md

 Do note that if `ignore-label` is also found with this label then action will omit processing.

+### `exclude-members`

+Ignore operation if commented by team members specified in `exclude-members`.
+This is useful if you want to ignore toggling when bot comment on issue or you already have another action which comment on behalf of you.

+> Note: This fields accepts GitHub username CSV like: jd-0001, johnDoe123, tony-robert-stark-007

 ## Example Usage

 ```yml